Business Email Compromise

 How do BEC scams work?

-- BEC scams often start with a phishing email intended to obtain unauthorized access to a targeted employee’s account.
+- BEC scams often start with a phishing email intended to obtain unauthorized access to targeted employee's account.

 - Scammers can pretend to be trusted vendors or employees inquiring about payments or sensitive data.